-Cremation services in Dillsburg, PA is becoming an increasingly common choice among Americans.
+Cremation services in Dillsburg, Pennsylvania and surrounding communities is becoming an increasingly common choice.
 We understand that this is not an easy topic to think about and discuss with your family.

 The reasons for choosing cremation are varied and personal.
 You may choose cremation based on environmental considerations, philosophical or religious reasons, or even because you feel it is simpler or less complicated.

 You may also choose cremation because it can be less expensive than traditional burial, although cremations vary widely in price based on your personal selections.

 Regardless of the reason, cremation is only half of the story.
 Your plans for a viewing, visitation, funeral, or memorial service don’t have to change if you choose cremation.

 You may wish to keep the remains at your home for a time, until you feel ready to let go of them, or when all family members can be present for a scattering ceremony.